morenoh149/react-native-contacts/README.md

 `deleteContact` (contact, callback) - where contact is an object with a valid recordID

 ## Usage Example
+`getAll` is a database intensive process, and can take a long time to complete depending on the size of the contacts list.
+Because of this, it is recommended you access the `getAll` method before it is needed, and cache the results for future use.
 ```js
 var Contacts = require('react-native-contacts')